Rights in temporary council accommodation

-Report any repair problems to the council immediately.
-It should have a 24-hour service for emergencies and set procedures for carrying out any work involved.
+The council should have a 24-hour service for emergencies and set procedures for carrying out any work involved.

-While you are in temporary accommodation you do not have the right to take in a lodger or sublet part of your home, unless the council gives you permission.
+You do not have the right to take in a lodger or sublet part of your home while you are in temporary accommodation, unless your landlord gives you permission.

 If you sublet your home or take in a lodger, both you and the person you rent to can be evicted very easily.